Karvonen Formula

 The concept was introduced by Finnish physiologist Martti Karvonen in the 1950s as part of a formula for calculating target heart rate zones.
 Karvonen recognized that using raw max heart rate percentages to set zones was physiologically imprecise, because the same percentage of MHR represents different levels of cardiovascular stress for people with different fitness levels.

-HRR solves this by anchoring zone calculations in the actual range each person has available, not just the ceiling.
+HRR solves this by anchoring zone calculations in the actual range each person has available, not the max-HR ceiling alone.
 It's the foundation of what's now called the Karvonen formula.

 How to Calculate Your Heart Rate Reserve